nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 [Return to top](#CCA-manager-developer-guide)
 ## 7. Glossary

-CCA - Co-curricular Activity <br/>
+**CCA** - Co-curricular Activity <br/>
-CLI - Command Line interface <br/>
+**CLI** - Command Line interface <br/>
-UML - Unified Modelling Language <br/>
+**UML** - Unified Modelling Language <br/>
-CSV - Comma-seperated values <br/>
+**CSV** - Comma-seperated values.
+This typically refers to the file type with extension .csv <br/>
-OS - Operating Systems  <br/>
+**OS** - Operating Systems  <br/>
+**RFC** - Request for Comments, an internet standard specifying various applications of technology or methodology.
+**IDE** - Integrated Development Environment.
+A software application that provides facilities for software development, such as IntelliJ.
+**EICAR** - European Institute for Computer Antivirus Research
+**Cash flow** - Real or virtual movement of money.
+**IO** - Input/Output.
+Also known as the process of communicating within various parts of the operating system.
+The most common IO task is file related operations such as opening a file.
+**Proprietary format** - A non-standard File format designed by a particular company, organization or individual.
+Could be designed with the details of the implementation kept secret.

 [Return to top](#CCA-manager-developer-guide)
 ## 8. Instructions for manual testing